Password Depot – System Requirements

 Purpose:

-Note: The callback ports are bound exclusively to localhost; no incoming rules on network interfaces are required.
+Note: The callback ports are bound exclusively to localhost; no inbound rules are required on network interfaces.

 Server Manager (pd_admin.exe)